-- Maintain communications to provide support and encouragement for district remote connections chairs and assist other districts with remoteness challenges.
+- Maintain communications to provide support and encouragement for district remote communities chairs and assist other districts with remoteness challenges.

-- Update and maintain the inventory of remote connections literature, including the kit, workbook and area- specific literature.
+- Update and maintain the inventory of remote communities literature, including the kit, workbook and area- specific literature.

 - Be familiar with the BC/Yukon Area 79 website and resources available to assist those in remote communities.